kofoednielsen/solar-controller/README.md

 ### Docker on a seperate host

-If you have a linux server with docker installed, you can simply crete a `solar-controller-config.yaml` adjusted for your needs the config chapter above.
+If you have a linux server with docker installed, you can simply crete a `solar-controller-config.yaml` adjusted for your needs (see the config chapter above).

 Then crate a deployment `docker-compose.yaml` file with the following contents: